 Typical attributes of firmographic data include:

-To estimate the quality of firmographic data, you should first examine the technique used by the creators to collect it.
+To estimate the quality of firmographic data, you should first examine the technique used to collect it.
 Data that a program has scraped for you might be true but you will need to ensure the sources were up to date.
 In contrast, manually-verified data will usually be high quality but, as noted above, it will most likely cost much more.

 Generally speaking, firmographic data is of good quality compared to other data categories.
 This is in part due to the fact that data providers don’t have to put in much effort to cleanse and present the data.
 However, as in any scenario, you should keep in mind that you need firmographic data that suits your needs.